 Why did I develop my nut-free peanut butter cookies?

 Our school has a nut-free policy so trying to find low-carb baking that my children can take to school is pretty tricky.
 And even though peanuts aren’t actually nuts (they’re legumes) peanuts are generally included in most schools nut-free policies.

 Ultimate LOW-CARB Lunchbox Book: This isn’t about doing more, it’s about doing things DIFFERENTLY!! – CLICK HERE

-Many wheat free, or low carb recipes call for ground almonds (which isn’t permitted) or uses a large amount of coconut flour which has quite a strong flavour and an ‘odd’ texture.
-These nut free peanut butter cookies solve both these problems.Brilliant.
-Finally a low carb nut free peanut butter cookie.
+Many wheat-free or low carb recipes call for ground almonds (which isn’t permitted) or uses a large amount of coconut flour which has quite a strong flavour and strange texture if you are new to low-carb baking.